valeriestull/valeriestull.github.io/service.md

 <i>Board Member & Volunteer</i>

-Kidlinks World is a non-profit operating in Madison, Wisconsin and Johannesburg, South Africa.
+Kidlinks World is a non-profit operating in Madison, Wisconsin and South Africa.
 Kidlinks empowers vulnerable children and youth through education, caregiving, and skills training by directly connecting donors with grassroots initiatives.

-I provide administrative and organizational support for fundraising, project planning, organization, and outreach - and coordinate field-projects for US volunteers and students.
+I provide administrative and organizational support for fundraising, project planning, and outreach.
+I also coordinate field-projects for US volunteers and students.

 <br>
 ### [The LAND Project](https://thelandproject.org/)